 If you have symptoms of vulval cancer, you will usually begin by seeing your GP, who will examine you.
-If they think that your symptoms could be caused by cancer, they will refer you to a doctor who specialises in women’s cancers (gynaecological cancer specialist).
+If they think that your symptoms could be caused by cancer, they will refer you to a doctor who specialises in female reproductive system cancers (gynaecological cancer specialist).

 Your GP may also arrange for you to have a blood test and chest x-ray to check your general health.